hashicorp/vagrant/website/docs/source/v2/cli/rsync-auto.html.md

 The change detection is optimized to use platform-specific APIs to listen for filesystem changes, and does not simply poll the directory.

+## Options

+* `--[no-]poll` - Force Vagrant to watch for changes using filesystem polling instead of filesystem events.
+This is required for some filesystems that don't support events.
+Warning: enabling this will make `rsync-auto` _much_ slower.
+By default, polling is disabled.

 ## Machine State Changes

 The `rsync-auto` command does not currently handle machine state changes